Bkrap/acf-cpt-taxonomy-select-combined/INSTALLATION.md

 ## Support

-For questions, issues, or feature requests, please contact Hence Creative or refer to the README.md file.
+For questions, issues, or feature requests, please contact bruno.krapljan@rise2.studio or refer to the README.md file.

 ## File Structure